 B2C customer profiles tend to look at specific consumer habits and preferences like interests, current lifestyle, and aspirations.
 Overall, customer profile data is a goldmine for sales teams because it actively helps generate new leads that fit the same criteria.

-New companies less than five years old should spend 12 to 20% of their gross revenue on marketing, whereas established ones with some brand equity should allocate between six to 12% of their gross of their projected revenue for construction services marketing.
+Any new construction company less than five years old should spend 12-20% of its gross revenue on marketing, whereas established ones with some brand equity should allocate between 6-12% of the gross of their projected revenue for construction services marketing.

 It seems like a lot of money, but if you’re a new and emerging brand or don’t have a digital presence, you need upfront investment to capture the market, especially if customers don’t know who you are.